 The OK State Courts Network government website (oscn.net) includes a records search feature for many types of cases.
 However, not all public records will be available.
 According to Oklahoma law, sealed, expunged and juvenile records, along with records regarding adoptions, guardianships and victims information will not be shown to the public.
 Additionally, the federal government also has laws prohibiting specific information like children’s names, mental health records, home addresses, tax IDs, social security numbers, trade secrets, and other personal or sensitive data from being shown on publicly available public records.
 These types of things will be redacted from the files.
 Patrons of the court can always visit the court clerk's office to ask about what is and is not available.

-Most residents and patrons of the court system will use District Courts.
-Each District Court is listed on the OK State Courts Network website with the judges, a photo of the court clerk, the hours of operation, phone, fax and other contact information along with the address of the courthouse.
+Most residents and patrons of the court system will use the Districts.
+Each one is listed on the OK State Courts Network website with the judges, a photo of the court clerk, the hours of operation, phone, fax and other contact information along with the address of the courthouse.
 Litigants can file in person at the courthouse with the Court Clerk.
 This state provides links to common legal forms for filing via a third-party website called LegalAidOK.org.
-Although Oklahoma does not allow e-filing for patrons, they do have a portal where users can pay fees and fines online, perform legal research, check the quick links and Oklahoma Judicial Center for records.
+Although the state does not allow e-filing for patrons, they do have a portal where users can pay fees and fines online, perform legal research, check the quick links and Oklahoma Judicial Center for records.